Crystal Pancipanci - a woman with style and hustle.

 When I got to college, my family was very clear that makeup was not a career.
 I tried so many different things that I thought would fit the typical “career” - I was in architecture school at one point, I studied marketing, I was a fitness instructor, I was doing TV, I was even an indoor arena, pro-cheerleader.
 Then one semester I took a fashion illustration class and realized this is what I want to do.

-I started Panci Style in 2008.
+I started PANCI STYLE in 2008.
 A friend had suggested I apply to go to Fashion Week in New York City.
 Fashion Week is a convention that you have to apply to get into.
 You have to send in all these examples of your work, your credentials, your background, your bio, etc. . .
 And the first time I applied I got denied but then I tried again and was approved.
 This was really before I knew anyone in the fashion industry.
-I was living at home and I remember my Mom being so pissed at me because I was leaving my child with her for the first time.
-Talk about mom guilt.
-It’s always going to be there mothers and it’s ok.
-But I also felt like I need to do this if I’m ever going to reach my career dreams and be a role model to my daughter.
+I was living at home and I remember my Mom being so upset because I was leaving my four-year-old child with her for the first time to go on this trip.
+Talk about mom guilt!
+It’s always going to be there moms.
+It's normal and ok.
+But everything in me said I need to do this if I’m ever going to reach my career dreams and be a role model to my daughter.

 Once you get to Fashion Week it doesn’t necessarily mean you go to all the fashion shows.
 You have to be invited to each show.
 So my friend who worked in PR helped me submit all these requests for invitations to shows.
 The first time we got turned down by like 90% of the shows and the ones we got into were brands we might not have heard of.